rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==
-= 1.0.8 =
+= 1.1 =
-Fixed broken media URL on multisite and Fixed broken media URL on multisite
+Introduced retranscoding service to retranscode the media and the regeneration of the video thumbnails